Did You Know that There are Different Types of Insomnia?

 - Disorientation and existential crises

-What kinds of insomnia are there?
+What types of insomnia are there?

 The kinds of insomnia are divided into three large groups: they depend on the duration, intensity, and the time period.